krzysztofbarangit/reev-docker-compose/README.md

 - Almost all configuration is done using labels on the `traefik` container itself or other containers.
 - In the case of using configuration files, you will have to mount them from the host into the container.
 - By default, we use "catch-all" configuration based on regular expressions on the host/domain name.

+### Dotty

+Dotty (by the REEV authors) provides mapping from c./n./g. notation to SPDI.

 ### Mehari